Edouard102/Battleship-game/README.md

 No major errors were found when passing through the PEP 8

-Errors find is
+Error find is
  - E501: line too long

 # Bugs
-- example of bug
+- example of bug :
-IndentationError: unindent does not match any outer indentation level
+    - IndentationError: unindent does not match any outer indentation level
-UnboundLocalError: cannot access local variable 'num_ships' where it is not associated with a value
+    - UnboundLocalError: cannot access local variable 'num_ships' where it is not associated with a value

 - No bug remainings

 # Credit
- - Code institue for the deployement terminal and for random function.
+ - Code institute for the deployment terminal and for random function.
  - Wikipedia for the battleship game

 ### Acknowledgments. :

 Special thanks to all Code Institute's team ("Teacher", Lecturers and Tutors) that are making me more knowledgeable and are making this happen.

-Huge thank you to the [Slack](code-institute-room.slack.com) community, its all the members and all the leads and tutors for their help and support.
+Huge thank you to the [Slack](code-institute-room.slack.com) community, all its members and all the leads and tutors for their help and support.

 Thanks to my mentor Precious_Mentor for guiding me through this project.